matthewberger/vis-fall2019-assignments/assignment4/README.md

 * 'Activities': this groups the 'Block', 'Assist', and 'Steal' attributes
 * 'Points': this groups the 'Two_Points' and 'Three_Points' attributes

 Bars will be horizontally aligned, and consequently, the visualization should show one player per row.
 In each row, bars corresponding to the 'Activities' group should be stacked going from right-to-left, and bars corresponding to the 'Points' group should be stacked going from left-to-right.
-Specifically, 'Block' and 'Two Pointer' should share a common baseline.
+Specifically, 'Block' and 'Two_Points' should share a common baseline.

 In addition, you will encode 'Salary' with a bar that is aligned to the left, shown as semi-transparent in the background of the player name.